WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation: Wave Equation Solvers

 For some of the DG discretizations we employ Taylor series time-stepping in order to match the order of accuracy in space and time.
 Assuming that all the degrees of freedom have been assembled into a vector ${\bf w}$ we can write the semi-discrete method as ${\bf w}_t = Q {\bf w} $ with $Q$ being a matrix representing the spatial discretization.
 Assuming we know the discrete solution at the time $t_n$ we can advance it to the next time step $t_{n+1} = t_n + \Delta t$ by the simple formula

-The stability domain of the Taylor series which truncates at time derivative number $N_{\rm T}$ includes the imaginary axis if $ {\rm mod} (N_{\rm T},4) = 3$ or ${\rm mod} (N_{\rm T},4) = 0$.
+The stability domain of the Taylor series which truncates at time derivative number $N_{\rm T}$ includes \reva{part of}{} the imaginary axis if $ {\rm mod} (N_{\rm T},4) = 3$ or ${\rm mod} (N_{\rm T},4) = 0$ \reva{(see e.g. \cite{ketcheson2015absolute})}{}.
 However as we use a slightly dissipative spatial discretization the spectrum of our discrete operator will be contained in the stability domain of all sufficiently large choices of $N_{\rm T}$ (i.e. the $N_{\rm T}$ should not be smaller than the spatial order of approximation).
 Note also that the stability domain grows linearly with the number of terms.